juank-pa/JKLocalNotifications-ANE/README.md

 to the final ANE to allow the Java version to set an icon for the notification.
 Edit the icons in this project if you want to customize them.

+Don't forget to look at the sample project at `samples/plain_as` to see what are the permissions and components needed in your own application XML file to make this ANE work.

 ## Adding Android custom icons HACK
 There is a way to add custom icons to the Android notifications but only through a hack.
 Referencing a packaged bitmap directly is possible only on Android API level 24 (Nougat) and later.